MatthiasEschhold/hexacleanws/tutorial/lab1/Lab1.md

 ### Task 1.3 [Optional]: Meet domainprimitives-java

-Have a look at [domainprimitives-java](https://github.com/domain-primitives/domain-primitives-java) and compare it to the native approach you implemented.
+Have a look at [domainprimitives-java](https://github.com/domain-primitives/domain-primitives-java) and compare it to the native validation approach you implemented.

 If you want, adapt your implementation.
 There are all dependencies you need already configured in the pom.xml.
 Or use the following declaration: